THE EARLY DAYS OF JOHNNIE WALKER WHISKY

 The railway connected him with Glasgow, London, and beyond, taking his whisky to the many that developed a taste for it, but, equally importantly, bringing in oak casks of all pedigrees he so desperately required to increase transaction volumes and consequent additional storage, apart from routine victuals for his grocery.

-When he felt he had become prosperous enough to afford glass bottles, he decided to blend his own whisky, circa 1850, with a rather plebian name-Walker's Kilmarnock Whisky.
+When he felt he had become prosperous enough to afford glass bottles in 1850, he decided to bottle his own blended whisky -Walker's Kilmarnock.
 By then, his name had spread to nearby cities and he started to sell his brand of whisky on a reciprocal basis with other prominent grocers in those cities.
 A member of the freemasons and the local traders' associations, he also became a member of a loose and informal Grocer’s association in Scotland.
 They felt lucky to be associated — though long distance and infrequently — with an Edinburgh Blender and Wine Merchant, Andrew Usher, the principal sales agent of George Smith’s Glenlivet whisky, who would soon become a distiller of grain whisky and a blender.
 Usher had an outreach into the corridors of power in London through Glenlivet owner George Smith’s landowner and financer, the Duke of Gordon.

 An Old Kilmarnock Bottle 1867